 ZACHARY BEER, exploring into the processes of Molecular Biology

 Twin degrees in Molecular Biology and Fine Art make the work of Cambridge-based artist Zachary Beer creative and innovative.
-His paintings, full of beautiful structures and solid colors are explorations into the processes of Molecular Biology.
-He translates the internal view of a meteorite and biological structures like homebox domains and metabolic pathways into color.
+His paintings, full of beautiful structures and solid colours are explorations into the processes of Molecular Biology.
+He translates microscopic images of meteorites and biological structures (such as homeobox genes and metabolic pathways) into colour.

-“Scintillation”, his most recent work, shows the views within a piece of a meteorite amplified with a digital microscope.
-The paintings translate into art the idea of the transition of the amino acids stored within the meteorite into flora.
+“Scintillation”, his most recent work, presents an image of a meteorite enlarged with a digital microscope.
+The paintings translate into art the life-giving exchange of amino acids that takes place in a meteorite impact.